Office of Oceanic and Atmospheric Research: Weather and Air Chemistry Research

 NOAA Research organizations conduct research on the upper and lower atmosphere as well as the space environment.
 Their findings form the basis for NOAA's contributions to major national and international environmental programs and agreements.

 For instance, improvements in forecast and warning services provided by the National Weather Service are a direct result of NOAA research.
 Improvements in numerical modeling, observations gathered by satellites and Doppler weather radars (NEXRAD), and sophisticated weather warning and information processing and communications systems, have collectively led to significantly improved severe weather forecasts and warnings.

 Other research programs focus on observation and study of the chemical and physical processes of the atmosphere, detecting the effects of pollution on those processes and monitoring and forecasting the phenomena affecting the Sun-Earth environment.

 Ocean, Coasts & the Great Lakes Research

 NOAA Research, in cooperation with its research partners, explores and investigates ocean habitats and resources.
 The findings of NOAA researchers contribute to the management of fisheries, conservation of coastlines, and development of a stronger economy through marine products and businesses, such as biotechnology and sustainable aquaculture.

-NOAA’s Pacific Marine Environmental Laboratory (PMEL) in Seattle, Washington, designed Deep-ocean Assessment and Reporting of Tsunamis (DART-II) technology, which provides two-way communication capabilities, allowing engineers the ability to troubleshoot these systems from the lab and repair them remotely when possible.
-This capability minimizes system downtime, especially in the harsh winter conditions of the North Pacific, and reduces costs by not having to deploy a ship to make repairs.
+NOAA's Pacific Marine Environmental Laboratory (PMEL) in Seattle, Washington, designed Deep-ocean Assessment and Reporting of Tsunamis (DART-II) technology, which provides two-way communication capabilities, allowing engineers the ability to troubleshoot these systems from the lab and repair them remotely when possible.
+This capability minimizes system downtime, especially in the harsh winter conditions of the North Pacific Ocean, and reduces costs by not having to deploy a ship to make repairs.